t288matt/vatsim-chaos/README.md

 ## Purpose

-This system enables event organizers to:
+This system enables event organisers to:
-- **Parse SimBrief XML flight plans** and analyze multiple routes
+- **Parse SimBrief XML flight plans** and analyse multiple routes
-- **Intentionally generate and identify conflicts** between aircraft to maximize ATC workload and event excitement
+- **Intentionally generate and identify conflicts** between aircraft to maximise ATC workload and event excitement
 - **Focus on "First Conflicts"** - the initial point where two aircraft first meet conflict criteria, representing the moment ATC first needs to intervene
 - **Provide detailed conflict analysis** with location, timing, and phase information
 - **Detect conflicts both at waypoints and between waypoints** for comprehensive event realism
-- **Generate KML files** for Google Earth visualization with diverse color schemes
+- **Generate KML files** for Google Earth visualisation with diverse colour schemes
 - **Schedule departures accurately** based on conflict analysis results

 ## Quick Start